[ Home ] [ News ] [ Contact ] [ Search ] output-kp-data

 1D:

-The matrix element is in atomic units.
-Note that the matrix element is a three-dimensional vector with components Px , Py , Pz and kx, ky is in units of [1/Angstrom].
+Note that the intensity and the matrix element are three-dimensional vectors with components Ix, Iy, Iz or Px, Py, Pz, respectively, and kx, ky is in units of [1/nm].

-The optical matrix element will be calculated between ev_min and ev_max band.
+The optical matrix element will be calculated between band-min and band-max eigenvalues.

 Output units: